MaxJackson13/HackTheBox/Writer/Writer.md

 `select * from users where username=admin`

 which authenticates me as the admin user.
+I'll come back and examine the injection further if need be.

-I get redirected to a `/dashboard`
+I get redirected to `/dashboard`

 <img src='Images/dashboard.png'>